planetis-m/breakout/README.md

 ## Entity management was redesigned

-The original codebase contains a lot of loops to ``MAX_ENTITIES`` in systems' update functions and at entity creation.
+The original codebase when updating a system or creating a new entity, it iterates up to ``MAX_ENTITIES``.
 This was eliminated by using two special data structures.

-For entity management (creation, deletion) an implicit list is used, as explained [here](https://skypjack.github.io/2019-05-06-ecs-baf-part-3/).
+For entity management (creation, deletion) a ``slotmap`` data structure is used, as explained [here](https://skypjack.github.io/2019-05-06-ecs-baf-part-3/).

 For iterating over all entities, a sparse set that contains a ``set[HasComponent]`` is used.
 There are still improvements to be made in this aspect.

-### Todo: sorting needs to be implemented

 ## Fixed timestep with interpolation

-Most non-trivial systems were redesigned (such as collisions).
-However implementing a fixed timestep took the longest to complete and required changes across the codebase.
+Implementing a fixed timestep took the longest to complete and required changes across the codebase.
 Notably a new system was added (``sysIntrpl2d``) as well as new components (``Current`` and ``Previous`` states).

 ## Improvements to the hierarchical scene graph